-It’s 2017.
+It’s a New Year.
 Now what?
 Yes, the new year is typically a time for hope and renewal and for those who are looking to sell – and simultaneously buy – a home, it can represent a fresh start.
 But this year, political and social realities are giving some would-be home sellers pause.

-Thankfully, the real estate market continues to show real strength, with many housing experts projecting home sales prices and inventory to rise in 2017, replacing doubts with consumer confidence.
+Thankfully, the real estate market continues to show real strength, with many housing experts projecting home sales prices and inventory to rise, replacing doubts with consumer confidence.

 If you’re thinking about selling this year, these tips will help.